Ultimate reasons to visit Mountain Zebra National Park

 Cheetah in the Mountain Zebra National Park.

 Mountain Zebra National Park will never leave you without choices.
-A very popular activity is cheetah tracking.
+Cheetah tracking is one of their popular activities.
 It is something I’d recommend having done it before.
-The cheetahs in the park have tracking collars, so the guides can track their locations, allowing you to see these residents up close.
+The cheetahs in the park wear tracking collars, so the guides can track their locations, allowing you to see these residents up close.
 First, you will drive until the signal is strong enough.
 Once the range is close enough, you will continue to track the animals on foot.
-One can get pretty close to the animals, but the guide will always allow enough distance to respect their space.
-Cheetahs are much more docile than other predators such as lion and leopard, and will not just attack, making it safer to get closer to them and to see them on foot.
+One can get close to the cheetahs, but the guide will always allow enough distance to respect their space.
+Cheetahs are much more docile than other predators such as lions and leopards, and will not just attack, making it safer to get closer to them and to see them on foot.

 Walking trail in the Mountain Zebra National Park rest camp.

-Taking a walk on one of the trails in the rest camp.
+Take a walk on one of the trails in the Mountain Zebra National Park rest camp.

 Exploring Mountain Zebra National Park